 Why are wild dogs a problem in Australia?

 Wild dogs can cause damage to livestock and impact on native species.
-They also can carry disease and arasites which can infect livestock, domestic pets, native wildlife and humans.
+They also can carry disease and parasites which can infect livestock, domestic pets, native wildlife and humans.

 Wild dogs are found in many parts of NSW and are very adaptable living successfully in most areas where there is adequate food and water.
 Their basic diet includes native animals including kangaroos and wombats, rodents, rabbits, birds and reptiles.
 They are also known to attack livestock and are most active at dawn and dusk.